 - Social distancing will be utilized as much as possible.
 This includes on the court and on the bench.

 - Players should arrive ready to play - shoes can be brought into facilities to put on.
-Each player must bring their own basketball, water bottle, and hand sanitizer to practice and games.
+Each player must bring their own basketball, water bottle, hand sanitizer, and 2 masks to practice and games.
 All personal items must be clearly labeled.

 - Shared equipment such as basketballs, cones, score clocks, benches, etc will be handled by as few people as possible.
 Hand sanitizer and disinfecting wipes will be provided to all coaches to sanitize equipment before, during and after events.